MilesCranmer/UniAdminTools.jl/README.md

 julia -e 'using Pkg; pkg"add https://github.com/MilesCranmer/UniAdminTools.jl"'
 ```

-which should create some binaries in your `~/.julia/bin` folder that can be executed:
+This should create some binaries in your `~/.julia/bin` folder that can be executed.

 ```bash
 projalloc --help